williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 2. Select **Sign On**.
 3. Collect all information about the **OpenID Connect ID Token**: `Claims` and `Groups claim`.
     * The `issuer` and `audience` will change, so you don't need to record them.
-    * If you have a Groups claim, collect the information for step 8.
+    * If you have a groups claim, collect the information for step 8.
 4. Select **Security > API**.
-5. Select your authorization server name.
+5. Select an authorization server name.
 6. Select **Scopes** and add any of the scopes you collected.
 Create a scope for groups if you had a groups claim in the private authorization server.
 7. Select **Claims** and add any of the claims you collected.
 8. If you had a Groups claim (see step 3), create a claim in the shared authorization server with a group filter, then link it